jgilfelt/android-sqlite-asset-helper/README.markdown

 The database is made available for use the first time either `getReadableDatabase()` or `getWritableDatabase()` is called.

 The class will throw a `SQLiteAssetHelperException` if you do not provide the appropriately named file.

+The SQLiteOpenHelper methods `onConfigure`, `onCreate` and `onDowngrade` are not supported by this implementation and have been declared `final`.

 The [samples:database-v1](https://github.com/jgilfelt/android-sqlite-asset-helper/tree/v2/samples/database-v1) project demonstrates a simple database creation and usage example using the classic Northwind database.